nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 &nbsp; | TCP 443                                   | Ports for information system access points (in the local network)<br> Connections from information systems
 1.14    | TCP 5588                                  | Port for health check (local network)
 1.15    | TCP 4000 (2)                              | Port for admin user interface (local network)
-1.16   |                                           | Internal IP address and hostname(s) for security server sidecar
+1.16   |                                           | Internal IP address and hostname(s) for Security Server Sidecar
-1.17   |                                           | Public IP address, NAT address for security server sidecar
+1.17   |                                           | Public IP address, NAT address for Security Server Sidecar

 To protect the Security Server from unwanted access it is strongly recommended to use a firewall (hardware- or software-based).
 The firewall can be applied to both incoming and outgoing connections, depending on the security requirements of the environment where the Security Server will be deployed.
 It is recommended to allow incoming traffic to specific ports only from explicitly defined sources using IP filtering. **Special attention should be paid with the firewall configuration since incorrect configuration may leave the Security Server vulnerable to exploits and attacks**.

-## 2.4 Requirements for the X-Road Security Server sidecar
+## 2.4 Requirements for the X-Road Security Server Sidecar
-Minimum recommended Docker engine configuration to run the security server sidecar container:
+Minimum recommended Docker engine configuration to run the Security Server Sidecar container:
 - CPUs: 2
 - Memory: 2 GiB
 - Swap: 1 GiB